iansAToasificationDOTorg/iansAToasificationDOTorg/The MuliSpiral Loop.md

 To save farmers time while
 moving Cows and Chickens,
+we have designed a farming
+layout called
-I've designed a farming layout called "The MultiSpiral Loop"
+"The MultiSpiral Loop"

 The MultiSpiral Loop consists
 of pairs of spiral paddocks.